jhonnjc15/jhonnjc15.github.io/src/content/about/en/index.md

     We aim to achieve for chemistry and nanotechnology what Raspberry Pi achieved for electronics and
     programming: a lab in every backpack that sparks educational, environmental, and industrial innovation anywhere.
+  statement: >-
+    We aim to achieve for chemistry and nanotechnology what Raspberry Pi achieved for electronics and programming.
   quote: >-
     "Building a sustainable future · Construyendo un futuro sostenible · Hamuq pachata aswan allin huqarispa"